As a vegan, you know vitamin B12 is a key component of a healthy plant based diet. But what are vitamin B12 foods for vegans?

 How much vitamin B12 do these products have?
 What other notable nutrients might they have?
 Lets get into those details next!

 While this is a discussion of vegan foods with vitamin B12, it’s widely accepted that a more consistent/reliable source would be through supplements.
-Those on diets containing plant foods in abundance (such as various vegetarian or flexitarian diets) or primarily vegan foods should talk to their doctor about supplementing.
+Those on diets containing plant foods in abundance (such as various vegetarian or flexitarian diets) or primarily vegan foods, older folks, etc, should especially talk to their doctor about supplementing.

 1. Nutritional Yeast Fortified With Vitamin B12